-- 1. The subdivision, as modified with conditions, meets the legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The site is located adjacent to the west side of Alberta Drive, west of its intersection with Eastwood Drive and approximately 940 feet north of its intersection with Ritchie Road.
+The site is located adjacent to the west side of Alberta Drive, west of its intersection with Eastwood Drive and approximately 940 feet north of its intersection with Ritchie Road.
 The site consists of two parcels known as Parcels 58 and 137, which are recorded in Liber 42183 Folio 350 of the Prince George's County Land Records.
 The property has an address of 1705 Ritchie Road.
 The 11.47-acre property is in the One-Family Detached Residential (R-80) Zone and is subject to the 2010 Approved Subregion 4 Master Plan and Sectional Map Amendment (Subregion 4 Master Plan and SMA).

-This preliminary plan of subdivision (PPS) is for subdivision of the property into 30 lots for the development of 30 single-family detached units.
-Four parcels are also included, three of which are to be conveyed to a homeowners' association (HOA), and one of which is to be conveyed to the Maryland-National Capital Park and Planning Commission (M-NCPPC).
+This application proposes to subdivide the property into 30 lots for the development of 30 single-family detached units.
+Four parcels are also proposed, three of which are to be conveyed to a homeowners' association (HOA), and one of which is to be conveyed to the Maryland-National Capital Park and Planning Commission (M-NCPPC).
 The subject site was formerly improved with a one-family detached dwelling and its accessory buildings, all of which have been abandoned.
 The remaining buildings are to be razed to make way for new development.

-The property is not the subject of any previous record plats or PPS.
+The property is not the subject of any previous record plats or preliminary plans of subdivision (PPS).
 Therefore, a PPS is required in order to permit the division of land and the construction of multiple dwelling units.

-Access to the site will be provided via Eastwood Drive, which will extend to proposed public streets within the site.
+Access to the site is proposed via Eastwood Drive, which will extend to proposed public streets within the site.
 Eastwood Drive currently stubs at the site's eastern boundary.
 At the site entrance, a portion of the future right-of-way is currently on M-NCPPC-owned parkland.
 In order to provide access to the site, this 2,500-square-foot area must be dedicated to public use.
 Therefore, the applicant is proposing to convey a 6,485-square-foot parcel to M-NCPPC for use as parkland, in exchange for the 2,500 square feet of parkland, which will be dedicated to public right-of-way.
-This proposal is discussed further in the Parks and Recreation and Transportation findings.
+This proposal is discussed further in the Parks and Recreation and Transportation findings of this technical staff report.

 The applicant filed a variance request to Section 25-122(b)(1)(G) of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO), to allow removal of 20 specimen trees.
-This request is discussed further in the Environmental finding.
+This request is discussed further in the Environmental finding of this technical staff report.